Topological Signals of Singularities in Ricci Flow

-We formulate an initial--value and boundary--value problem for each of the dumbbells; this is achieved conveniently by considering both $ \varphi(x,t) $ and $ \psi(x,t) $, so we use (\ref{eq:geodesicpolarmetric}).
+We formulate an initial-value and boundary-value problem for each of the dumbbells; this~is achieved conveniently by considering both $ \varphi(x,t) $ and $ \psi(x,t) $, so we use (\ref{eq:geodesicpolarmetric}).
 The initial and boundary conditions for the radial function $ \psi(x,t) $ of the dumbbells depend on the model.
-We use Neumann conditions on the boundaries to satisfy the requirements for the values of the derivatives on approaching the poles \cite{AK},
+We~use Neumann conditions on the boundaries to satisfy the requirements for the values of the derivatives on approaching the poles \cite{AK},

 which can be expressed in terms of $ x $ since $ (\partial x/\partial s)|_{t=0} = 1/\varphi(x,0) $.
 The boundary conditions at the poles are necessary such that the metric on the dumbbell extends smoothly to a metric on $ S^{3} $.